These moves will give your mind the workout it craves.

 The four exercises below focus on lower-body strength, explosiveness, and balance.
-But they also challenge your brain, keeping it sharp no matter your age.
+But they also help keep your brain sharp.
 “These are faster movements, which are more complex,” says Appel.
 “They require you to engage mentally too.”

 Exercise #1: Puddle Jumper

 Stand with your feet together.
 Jump as far forward as you can onto one foot—pretend you’re clearing a large puddle—and then bring your feet together again.
 Reverse the movement, jumping back to the starting position.
 Do eight to 10 reps on one foot, then switch sides.
 Finally, do the same sequence jumping over the puddle side to side.

 Brain benefits: “You’re working visuospatial skills, imagery abilities, and attention,” says Appel.
 In other words, you’re developing kinesthetic awareness, which helps you know where your body is located in space.

 Make it easier: If landing on one leg is too difficult, position a sturdy chair so you can grab it as you jump forward, and then step back to the starting position.
 Or reduce the impact by skipping the jumps and taking large steps instead.

 Exercise #2: Toe Tap

 Place a basketball, dumbbell, or other medium-sized object on the floor, and stand just behind it.
 Lift one foot over the object, tap your toes in front of it, and then return to the starting position.
 It’s important not to shift your weight forward when tapping.
 Repeat eight to 10 times, or until you can no longer maintain good balance and control.
 Next, do the same with the other foot.